 The Grass Hopper is probably the perfect Hot Wheels Jeep.
 It's the least accurate and authentic of the three diecast 1/64-scale Hot Wheels Jeep castings used in the 1970's and 80's, but it certainly reflects the oddball customized design style that Hot Wheels has become known for.

-The Grass Hopper above, with a solid hood, was the last and apparently rarest version, appearing in 1975 and using the same casting as the World War II "Gunslinger" jeep which was also released that year.
+The solid-hood Grass Hopper (above) was the last and apparently rarest version, appearing in 1975 and using the same casting as the World War II "Gunslinger" jeep which was also released that year.
 The front grille with slots of different heights was perhaps intended to look like the Willys MB grille.

 The first Grass Hopper, released in 1971, had twin V-8 engines front and back.
 The body sides carried a shovel and pickaxe, and a water canteen on the driver's side.
 It came in a variety of colors including green, blue, pink and purple, and had a plastic roof (20K JPEG).